wp-plugins/flickr-tag/readme.txt

 server, have them appear in a separate gallery out of context from my post, or otherwise look totally horrible.
 I just wanted something simple.
 Keep the photos themselves and discussion on Flickr, as far as I'm concerned.
 I couldn't find anybody to share my design goals, and Flickr Tag was born.

-*I CAN NO LONGER DEDICATE TIME TO MAINTAIN THIS PROJECT.
-IF YOU'D LIKE TO BECOME A MAINTAINER, CONTACT ME!*

 [Flickr]: http://www.flickr.com